settylab/Mellon/README.rst

 =================

-`Scanpy <https://scanpy.readthedocs.io/>`_ is a popular single-cell analysis toolkit that can be used in conjunction with Crowding.
+`Scanpy <https://scanpy.readthedocs.io/>`_ is a popular single-cell analysis toolkit that can be used in conjunction with Mellon.
 We recomend using a diffusion map latent representation of cell states as input for the density computation.
 This latent represntation ensures that euclidian distance relates to cell-state disimilarity, some confounding noise